task4233/mercari-build-training/db/README.md

 By the way, what are "redundancy"?

-"High redundancy" means that data with the same meaning is stored scatterly.
+"High redundancy" means that data with the same meaning is stored scatterly; in short, data duplication.
 Let's say, for example, imagine a case of weight measurement.
 There're both weight(kg) and weight(g) are stored.
 This implies the same data, but in different units.
 Their data can be derived each other.
 Then, the condition is called "high redundancy".

 One of the pros is that by reducing redundancy, the risk of data inconsistencies is reduced.
 For example, in the previous example of weight, let's say the measurements were incorrect and required to be updated.
 Then, suppose you updated the information for weight(kg), but forgot to update in weight(g).
 This would cause inconsistencies in the information, and other people would not know which information was correct when they looked at them.
 The normalisation can help to avoid this issue.